 OUT is bypass; IN engages signal to pass through Hi-Z direct input.
 The green LED below the switch will indicate when the Hi-Z DI mode is engaged.
 HI-Z mode will override all signals going to the XLR output. quency of the filter from 22 Hz to 515 Hz; maximum LF reduction is -20dB.

-13 - Low Frequency Filter control:
+13 - DI Input: